Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/classes-and-objects/_index.md

 ```

 ### Parameterized Constructor
-A constructor with parameters.
-Takes its first argument as a reference to the instance being constructed known as self and the rest of the arguments are provided by the programmer.
+As the name suggests, a parameterized constructor is a constructor with parameters.
+Takes its first argument as a reference to the instance being constructed, known as `self` and the rest of the arguments are provided by the programmer.
 ```
 class BankAccount:
   def __init__(self, acc_no, amount):